 High-altitude Ladakh, in the far northern Indian Himalayas, has an extreme climate with a long and brutal winter.
-Hence, the most popular and best time to visit Ladakh is during the region's summer when the snow on the high passes melts (that is, unless you're heading there for adventure travel!).
+Hence, the best time to visit Ladakh is during the region's summer when the snow on the high passes melts—that is unless you're heading there for adventure travel!

 The climate in Ladakh is divided into only two season: four months of summer (from June until September) and eight months of winter (from October until May).

-Summer temperatures are pleasant and range from 15-25 degrees Celsius (59-77 degrees Fahrenheit).
-Winters are really cold though!
-The temperature can drop as low as -40 degrees Celsius/Fahrenheit.
+Summer temperatures are pleasant and range from 59 to 77 degrees Fahrenheit, whereas winters are extremely cold though.
+Temperatures in the region can drop as low as -40 degrees!

 Getting to Ladakh